Interested in joining?

 The daily meeting fee is $3.00.

 The daily machine usage fee is $5.00.
-So, regardless of how many different machines you use in a morning and how long you use them, there is a fixed flat fee of $5.
-Of course, if you don’t use any powered machine, there is no charge.
+This fee applies whenever you use any of the many powered machines in the shed .
+Of course, if you don’t use any of the powered machines, there is no charge.

 When your application is approved, you are provided with a “blue badge” which identifies you as a newbie, to be treated with kindness.